-We use primarily three games; MsPacman, Amidar and Q*Bert from the ATARI 2600 suite to test our Safe-A2OC algorithm and analyze the performances.
-We introduce Safe-A2OC \footnote{The source code is available at \url{https://github.com/kkhetarpal/safe_a2oc_delib}} built using the same deep network architecture as A2OC, wherein the policy over options is $\epsilon$-greedy, the intra-option policies are linear softmax functions, the termination functions use sigmoid activation functions along will the linear function approximation for the Q values.
+We evaluate the performance in three games, namely, MsPacman, Amidar, and Q*Bert from the ATARI $2600$ suite.
+We introduce Safe-A2OC \footnote{\textbf{Code} is available at \url{https://github.com/kkhetarpal/safe_a2oc_delib}.} which uses a similar deep network architecture as A2OC but with an additional safety criteria added to it.
+We use $\epsilon$-greedy for learning policy over options.
+Intra-option policies follows the linear Boltzmann distribution.
+Termination functions use sigmoid activation along will linear function approximation for the Q values.
 For hyperparameters, we learn $4$ options, with a fixed deliberation cost of $0.02$, margin cost of $0.99$, step size of $0.0007$, and entropy regularization of $0.01$ for varying degrees of controllability ($\psi$) and $\epsilon$.
 The training used $16$ parallel threads for all our experiments.
-We optimized the $\epsilon$ parameter for no controllability ($\psi=0$).
-For a fair analysis, we compare the best performance of A2OC against different degrees of controllability parameter with the Safe-A2OC.
+We also optimize for $\epsilon$ parameter for the baseline case ($\psi=0$).
+For fair analysis, we compare the best performance of A2OC with varying $\psi$ regularizer for controllability function in the Safe-A2OC.